 24 brick-and-mortar casinos of varying sizes are licensed to host real money games within the state.
 Tribal gaming is a big revenue generator in New Mexico and tribes hold considerable sway in shaping the state’s gaming laws.
 It is very likely these tribes hold the key to ever legalizing online gaming.

 In the real world, NM casinos range in size from full-fledged resort casinos to small “travel centers” with a few slot machines.
-Every casino is licensed under the New Mexico Gaming Control Board, which was established in 1997.
-You can check the NMGCB website any time for a full list of active licensed casinos.
+Various tribal entities oversee gaming at tribal casinos, but the New Mexico Gaming Control Board, maintains a list of recognized casinos here.

 The NMGCB also licenses five racetracks in the state.
 You can visit any of those tracks in person to watch and wager on live or simulcast races.
 Licensed horse racing tracks in NM are permitted to host slot and video poker machines in addition to their parimutuel wagering options.